alexwkleung/Blossom-Editor/README.md

 ⚠️ **THIS TEXT-EDITOR IS EXPERIMENTAL.**

-Blossom Editor is a 2000s era inspired text-editor with a slight modern touch.
+Blossom Editor is a 2000s era inspired text-editor.

 This text-editor is seen as a substitute for your built-in notepad app, doing quick code edits, or simple markdown writing.
 In short, think of this as a complement to your daily text-editor or IDE when you want to do miniscule things.